Ng00m4lDhuhr/LogThoth/README.md

 ### Timeline
 As a core module that defines interesting events and activities that are proven valuable in security investigations.
 ### User Interface
-Transforms the python3 modules from functions to a tool that is usable from terminal or GUI alike.
+Transforms the python3 modules from code to a usable tool that is usable from terminal or GUI alike.

 References
 ---